yansheng-qiu/AI_Idea_Bench_2025/README.md

 ```bash
 python extract_hd_cd_paper.py
 ```
-**Attention !!** There will be a failure to parse papers here, this is because some papers cannot be downloaded via the script.
-For this problem, we are manually to download again.
+**Attention !!** Here there may be a failure to parse the paper, this is because some papers cannot be downloaded through the script.
+For this issue, we will manually re-download those papers that cannot be parsed.

 Set your deepseek api in Novelty.py lines 288-292